rmmckay/ccli/README.md

 ### Lazy Loading

-`ccli` uses a `click` for command-line interfaces.
+`ccli` uses `click` for command-line interfaces.
 It modifies [this recipe](!https://click.palletsprojects.com/en/8.1.x/complex/#defining-the-lazy-group) to allow quick help options.
-The mini-framework for making a new command is:
+The procedure for making a new command is:

 1. Add a new subpackage under ccli/commands.
 It should have the following structure: